ACPO: AI-Enabled Compiler Framework: Proposed Methodology

 \subsection{ACPOModel}

-The \texttt{ACPOModel} class is responsible for storing model-specific information and leveraging ML APIs to performing inference. \major{The header file snippets of \texttt{ACPOModel} can be found in the Appendix section under Listing \ref{list:ACPOModel_header}}.
+The \texttt{ACPOModel} class is responsible for storing model-specific information and leveraging ML APIs to perform inference.
+The header file code snippet is left out of this version for brevity, but it contains the same functionality described in Figure \ref{fig:acpo_training_inference}.
 This class is a simple abstraction of how the model is incorporated into the compiler flow.
-The class is instantiated and a reference to the ML Interface (\texttt{ACPOMLInterface} class) is provided to enable the class to communicate with the ML framework.
-This framework can be active in the background (as is the case in our implementation) or be created on an as-needed basis.
-In either case, the reference to the interface is provided to establish communication.
+The class is instantiated, and a reference to the ML Interface (\texttt{ACPOMLInterface} class) is provided to enable the class to communicate with the ML framework.
 The model is then configured to return a specific type of result as a part of the \texttt{ACPOAdvice} class.
-Then the features to be used as input for inference are specified as input to \texttt{addFeature} method.
-Finally, to perform inference the caller would invoke the \texttt{getAdvice()} method and act on the result provided.
+Then, the features to be used as input for inference are specified as input to \texttt{addFeature} method.
+Finally, to perform inference, the caller would invoke the \texttt{getAdvice()} method and act on the result provided.
+It is worth noting that the \texttt{prepareModelInput()} and runModel() methods are virtual to enable derivation of this class to represent a new custom models.

-The \texttt{getAdvice()} method takes several simple steps, most importantly, does prepare the input data by first invoking \texttt{prepareModelInput()} to ensure that model inputs are provided to the model correctly and then invoking the \texttt{runModel()} method.
-The \texttt{runModel} method establishes communication with the ML framework, loads the model if it is not yet loaded, sends input features in, and then requests that the inference be run.
-If at any point in time there is an error, the process is aborted and the \texttt{runModel()} method will return false, subsequently causing \texttt{ACPOAdvice} to set to {\it nullptr}.
-This will be a crucial check to verify that ML inference is completed and should be checked by the caller.

-It is worth noting that the \texttt{prepareModelInput()} and runModel() methods are virtual.
-The reason for this is to enable derivation of this class to represent a new custom model and allow the developer to alter the flow in a way consistent with how they envision the use of the model and how they wish to handle errors.